The golden hour problem

 Dependabot introduced the cooldown option in mid-2025, allowing you to specify minimum age requirements before version updates are proposed.
 You can configure different delays based on semantic version changes, with longer waits for major versions and shorter ones for patches.
 Dependabot’s cooldown applies only to routine version updates, not security updates, so CVE patches should still flow through promptly.
 See the Dependabot cooldown documentation for configuration details.

-Teams should still periodically validate this behavior in their own repositories.
-Cooldown logic is applied at update runtime, and overly broad configuration or exclusions can silently suppress updates if not tested.
+Test the actual behavior in your own repos before relying on it.
+Cooldown logic is applied at update runtime, and overly broad configuration or exclusions can silently suppress updates you actually wanted.

-Renovate offers similar functionality through its minimumReleaseAge setting (previously called stabilityDays).
+Renovate has the same control under minimumReleaseAge (previously called stabilityDays).
 Renovate creates branches for pending updates but marks them with a “pending” status check until the cooldown expires.
-If you have automerge enabled, updates won’t merge until they’ve aged sufficiently.
-A notable behavior change in Renovate 42: packages without a release timestamp are now treated as if they haven’t passed the cooldown period, which is safer than the previous behavior.
+If you have automerge enabled, updates won’t merge until they’ve aged enough.
+In Renovate 42: packages without a release timestamp are now treated as if they haven’t passed the cooldown period, which is safer than the previous behavior (where missing timestamps fell through).
 The Renovate minimum release age documentation covers the configuration options.

-In Renovate setups with broad package rules, security updates can still appear “pending” unless explicitly excluded from cooldown logic.
-For this reason, security-specific rules are strongly recommended.
+In Renovate setups with broad package rules, security updates can still sit “pending” unless explicitly excluded from cooldown logic.
+Add explicit security-specific rules that bypass the cooldown.

 For ecosystems without native cooldown support, lock files provide a manual alternative.
 Tools like Poetry, uv, or Go modules with go.sum pin exact versions, including transitive dependencies, so newly published releases are never pulled in implicitly.
-Even when updates are scheduled weekly or bi-weekly, the refresh is a conscious, explicit step: you update the lock file, review the diff, and only then accept newer versions.
-This creates a de-facto cooldown window, ensuring that dependencies must “age” until the next planned refresh instead of being adopted immediately after release.
-The key is treating dependency updates as a deliberate, reviewable activity rather than something that happens automatically in the background.
+Even on a weekly or bi-weekly cadence, the refresh becomes a deliberate step: update the lock file, review the diff, accept the newer versions.
+The cooldown emerges from the process.
+Treat dependency updates as a reviewable activity, not background plumbing.

 A common misconfiguration trap